miklosme/papers/src/app/home.md

+# Daily Digest (March 14, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bombshell: the media might be the secret sauce in [responsible AI development](https://papers.miklos.dev/2503.09858).
+This groundbreaking study uses game theory and LLMs to show how investigative journalism can act as a "soft regulator," potentially reducing the need for strict formal rules.
+It's a wake-up call for transparency in AI development!

+But wait, there's more!
+Ever wondered how robots can navigate crowded spaces without bumping into humans?
+Enter [SAMALM](https://papers.miklos.dev/2503.09758), a decentralized multi-agent framework that's revolutionizing socially-aware robot navigation.
+Picture this: each robot has its own LLM "actor" and "critic," working together to create smooth, adaptable movement.
+It's like giving each robot its own personality!

+Now, let's talk about building smarter databases.
+A new [logic-based method](https://papers.miklos.dev/2503.10231) for evaluating similarity between knowledge bases is shaking things up.
+While it might sound dry, this could be a game-changer for how AI agents compare and share knowledge.
+Think of it as giving our AI friends a more nuanced way to understand relationships between concepts.

+Here's a shocker for the reinforcement learning fans: [sparser networks might be the key](https://papers.miklos.dev/2503.10186) to achieving stable outcomes in multi-agent Q-learning.
+That's right, less connection could mean more cooperation.
+This could have huge implications for designing robust multi-agent systems.

+Speaking of trust, we've got a comprehensive survey on building [trustworthy LLM agents](https://papers.miklos.dev/2503.09648).
+It's not just about the individual AI anymore; we're talking agent-to-agent, agent-to-environment, and agent-to-user interactions.
+This is essential reading for anyone working on AI safety.

+Last but not least, get ready for SCOOP – a framework that's teaching AI to [ask questions and reason causally](https://papers.miklos.dev/2503.10241).
+It's like giving our AI assistants the curiosity of a child combined with the reasoning skills of a scientist.
+This could be a major leap towards more adaptable and truly intelligent AI systems.

+That's all for now, folks!
+Keep pushing those boundaries and remember: the future of AI is in your hands!

 # Daily Digest (March 13, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of cutting-edge research that's sure to spark your synapses.
 Let's dive right in!